sunlightlabs/django-mediasync/README.rst

     MEDIASYNC['SERVE_REMOTE'] = False
     MEDIASYNC['EMULATE_COMBO'] = True

-Note that this will only work if your *MEDIA_URL* is pointing at your Django dev server.
+Note that this will only work if your *STATIC_URL* is pointing at your Django dev server.
 Also keep in mind that some processors may take a while, and is best used to check things over before rolling out to production.